inezjimenez/inezjimenez/README.md

-- 👋 Hi, I’m @inezjimenez
+- 👋 Hi, I’m Inez Jimenez!
-- 👀 I’m interested in ... architecure, music, and traveling
+- 👀 I’m interested in ... architecure, music, and traveling.
 - 🌱 I’m currently learning ... computer science and creative design.
-- 💞️ I’m looking to collaborate on ... creating a new social media app to share short audio clips of individual creators voice
+- 💞️ I’m looking to collaborate on ...  projects that are meaningful and inovative.
-- 📫 How to reach me ... emial: ijim9182@yahoo.com all social media: @zoyinez
+- 📫 How to reach me ...
+Please feel free to emial me at ijim9182@yahoo.com And follow me on my social media @zoyinez

 <!---
 inezjimenez/inezjimenez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.